PlumpMath/Interoperation_app/README.md

 Feature:
 -----
-I design a connection infrustructure which can:
+I design a connection infrustructure with the following features:

--Reduce the resource usage of connection maintenance.
+-Reducing the resources usage of connection maintenance.

--Decouple the responsibility of data receiving and data handling.
+-Decoupling the responsibility of data received and data handled.

--Easy to future extend for data protocols or data handler.
+-Easy to extend data protocols and data handler.

--Reduce the responsibility of middleman between UI and data model.
+-Reducing the responsibility of middleman between UI and data model.